 Respondent Section Issue Comments Recommendation To Draft Port Credit Local Area Plan However, it is appropriate to recognize this legally existing use and should be included as an Exempt Site.
-That 13.2.2.1 be revised to read as follows: The land identified as Exempt Site 2 are located on the north side of Lakeshore Road West, west of Wesley Avenue, and on the south side of Lakeshore Road West, east of Pine Avenue South.
-Frank Giannone Ports Hotel Policies do not encourage the Ports Hotel redevelopment as the heights are restrictive.
+HICH ST.W.
+Image: Street in the second street in the se Frank Giannone Ports Hotel Policies do not encourage the Ports Hotel redevelopment as the heights are restrictive.
 The Ports Hotel is 6 to 7 storeys in height.
 Although the area may benefit from redevelopment, the implications on planning for the area have to be considered (e.g. if good planning to permit greater height on this site, then should other sites in the area also permit greater heights).
-Encouraging renovation to the existing building through a No action required.
+Encouraging renovation to the existing building through a 73 No action required.

 Respondent Section Issue Comments Recommendation To Draft Port Credit Local Area Plan community improvement plan may be an acceptable alternative to redevelopment.
 Additional planning review can be done without a special site designation.
 Inspiration Port Credit should help to understand future development in the area and associated implications of additional height.
 Upon completion of Master Plan for marina property it may be necessary to review heights in the area.
 Frank Giannone Elmwood Plaza, north east corner of Elmwood Road and Lakeshore Road East Policies pertaining to height do not encourage redevelopment of Elmwood Plaza to support main street environment.
 The Local Area Plan policies for the site permit a 4 storey mixed use development that is supportive of a main street environment, while limiting the impact on adjacent residential properties.
+74 No action required.
 Requests for additional height can be reviewed in detail through an Official Plan Amendment.
-74 No action required.
 Frank Giannone City/LCBO parking lot Policies do not encourage redevelopment conducive to main street The City owned parking lot plays an important role in the parking supply for Port Credit.
 75 No action required.

-Respondent Section ction Issue Comments Comments Recommendation To Draft Port Credit Local Area Plan Planning and Building Special Site & Exempt Site Map Summary map should be revised to include additional special sites.
+Respondent Section Issue Comments Recommendation To Draft Port Credit Local Area Plan Planning and Building Special Site & Exempt Site Map Summary map should be revised to include additional special sites.
 Agreed.
 76 That the map in Section 13 identifying the locations of all Special & Exempt Sites be revised to reflect changes and additions associated with: Special Site 13, Special Site 14, Special Site 8, and Exempt Site 2.
 Section 14 Impl ementation Port Credit Village Project Granting bonuses for height and/or density Support the use of Section 37.
 More clarification to the process is required and it should be transparent.
 Priority are public spaces as focal points in the urban landscape.
 Public art is a final layer for creating quality spaces.
 The policies in the principal Official Plan document permit the use of Section 37.
 As well, Corporate Policies and Procedures are in place for the use of Section 37.
 It is noted in the Corporate Policies that staff prepare a Section 37 report for City Council to consider prior to enactment of the amending Zoning By-law.
 In addition to suggestions made by PCVP, potential benefits could include parks, community and recreation spaces, streetscape improvements, affordable housing, heritage and additional employment uses.
 However, additional community consultation is required in order to prepare a more specific list as per policy 14.2 in the Local Area Plan.
 77 No action required.